Documentation

 Instances For

-po-siedzieć 'sit for a while' — superlexical po- DLMT. @cite{jablonska-2004}'s central topic: Polish po- shows verbalizer-sensitive interpretations; with imperfective high verbalizers it gives the delimitative reading shown here.
+po-siedzieć 'sit for a while' — superlexical po- DLMT.
+[Jab04]'s central topic: Polish po- shows verbalizer-sensitive interpretations; with imperfective high verbalizers it gives the delimitative reading shown here.
 Built on the imperfective stem siedzieć.

 Equations